Skip to content

 Llama 4 MaverickMeta128K tokens~42%Self-hosted, privacy-criticalFree (self-hosted)

-Scores are approximate as of February 2026 and vary by evaluation methodology.
+Scores are approximate as of mid-February 2026 and vary by evaluation methodology and scaffolding.

 How We Evaluate LLMs for Coding